-- Use back burners and turn pot handles toward the back of the stove to prevent knocking the pots over or children pulling them down. - Keep children away from the stove when cooking by using a safety gate for younger children and marking, with tape, a 3-foot "no-kid zone" for older children. - Use oven mitts when cooking or handling hot food and drinks. - Stir and test food cooked in the microwave before serving; open heated containers away from you, opening from back to front.
+- Use back burners and turn pot handles toward the back of the stove to prevent knocking the pots over or children pulling them down. - Keep children away from the stove when cooking by using a safety gate for younger children and marking with tape a 3-foot "no-kid zone" for older children. - Use oven mitts when cooking or handling hot food and drinks. - Stir and test food cooked in the microwave before serving. - Open heated containers away from you, back to front, to avoid being burned by hot escaping steam.

-Chief Tim Keen, of the Prince William County Fire & Rescue System, states, "Make holiday moments fun-filled cherished memories, not memories of visits to the emergency room.
-Whether cooking during the holiday season or anytime throughout the year, take the necessary precautions to protect you and your loved ones from fires, fire injuries or worse."
+The Prince William County Fire & Rescue System Chief Tim Keen states, "To ensure your family get togethers during the holidays or anytime throughout the year, are filled with cherished moments, not memories of visits to the emergency room, take the necessary precautions when cooking, to protect them from fires, fire injuries, or worse.